 The capital city Waingapu is worth a visit for its ancient harbour, where you can sample the catch of the day in a picturesque environment.
 Head northwest to discover the lunar landscape of Sumba’s dry savannah and explore the city’s surroundings to learn about Sumba’s traditional animist culture.

-A trip to the traditional villages in East Sumba will bring you back in time and simultaneously make you feel as though nothing has changed ever changed.
-Observe old local shamans reading divine answers in animal organs and visit Melolo, home to Indonesia’s oldest funerary monuments.
+A trip to the traditional villages in East Sumba will bring you back in time and simultaneously make you feel as though nothing has ever changed.
+Observe old local shamans reading divine answers in animal organs and visit Melolo, home to the oldest funerary monuments in Indonesia.
 Get an insight into this megalithic culture at Rende, a peculiar traditional village with impressive houses and large funerary sculpted monuments.
 Discover Kawango’s colourful traditional textiles and stop to taste gula lempeng, caramelised palm sugar candies, to gain some energy after climbing up to the villages.

 Indonesia Holiday Ideas:

 A fresh perspective on the magical islands of Java and Bali.
 Discover volcanoes, remote beaches and exotic culture.

 Combine the cultural and natural wonders of Bali with the idyllic white-sand beaches of Lombok.

 Travel overland through Java to Bali taking in the contrasting cultures and scenery of the exotic neighbouring islands.

 Contrasts of South Sulawesi And Bali

 Think terrain, temples and tribes!
 Fascinating traditions, magnificent scenery: a journey of a lifetime.